dariko/ansible-role-vm_libvirt_cloudinit/README.md

 - `path`: path of the block device to be used as vm drive.
 - `source`: path of an image (file or block device) which will be cloned into `path`.
-- `manage`: if true the module will try to create (and delete if `vm_delete==True`) a LVM2 logical volume as `path`.
+- `managed`: if true the module will try to create (and delete if `vm_delete==True`) a LVM2 logical volume as `path`.
             (see [examples](#examples))